Puzzles involving prime numbers and prime factors

 2 3 5 7 11 13 17 19 23 29 31 37 ...

 Within this sequence of digits there will be squares, cubes, and other numbers of interest.
-For example, 32=25 appears in this short portion of the sequence.
+For example, 32=25 appears in this short portion of the sequence at 23 29.
 The square 16 occurs at 61 67.

 Find larger squares imbedded in the sequence of concatenated primes, and spanning 2 or more primes.
-To be listed, you must find a larger square than the ones already found by other solvers.
+[UPDATE] You no longer need to find a larger square to get listed.
+Anyone submitting a square of at least 60 digits will be listed.

 * Abundant Numbers